lichard49/Ionic-Beacon/README.md

 # Ionic-Beacon

 ## Setup
-Before downloading Ionic, make sure you have the latest version of Node.js and npm (automatically installed with Node.js) You can verify if you have node and npm installed by running `node -v` and `npm -v`.
+Make sure you have the latest version of Node.js and npm (automatically installed with Node.js) You can verify if you have node and npm installed by running `node -v` and `npm -v`.
 To update npm, run
 `npm install npm@latest -g`.
-To download Node.js and npm, follow the steps outlined in https://nodejs.org/en/download/.
+If you do not have Node.js and npm, follow the steps outlined in https://nodejs.org/en/download/.

 ##
 Then, download the latest version of Ionic and Cordova by running `npm install -g ionic cordova`.